 Choosing nearshoring, which means working with a software development agency located in the same or similar timezone as you, is much easier in comparison to offshoring when, for example, your company is located in Texas and your tech team is in Poland.

-You have to be aware of the impact that h time differences bring and equip yourself with remote work tools which help make work seamless.
+You have to be aware of the impact that time differences bring and equip yourself with remote work tools that help make work seamless.

 You can also consider sharing Google calendars with your team to be able to check on each other’s availability.
 In addition, consider asynchronous work, a form of communication that doesn’t happen in real-time, but intermittently.
 Consider tools such as Twist.